mpritchardESTM/esteemedio.github.io/_posts/2020-08-01-can-remote-work-increase-employee-productivity.md

 ## **Employee Productivity Vs. Hours Worked**

 One misconception about distributed teams is that they work fewer hours than their on-site counterparts.
 This is simply not true.
-Remote workers say they work more than [40 hours per week](https://www.owllabs.com/state-of-remote-work/2019 "Remote Work Report"), 43% more than on-site workers.
+Remote workers say they work more than [40 hours per week](https://www.owllabs.com/state-of-remote-work/2019 "Remote Work Report"){:target='_blank'}, 43% more than on-site workers.

 The State of Remote Work Survey discovered the biggest reasons employees choose remote work: